jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="noyes" %}

+Note that yes/no fields can also be gathered on a screen along with other fields; to make screens like that, use [`fields`] below.

 ## <a name="field with buttons"></a>`field` with `buttons`

 A [`question`] block with a `buttons` statement will set the variable